Miss You (film): Plot

-The film opens with Minister Singaraayar's goons threatening Vasudevan alias Vasu, an aspiring director's parents in Chennai, while he is away in Coorg.
-En route back home, Vasu's car is involved in an accident, orchestrated by the minister's henchmen as revenge for Vasu's complaint against the minister's son, who had committed a murder.
-Vasu suffers a severe head injury but is rescued to receive timely medical attention.
-Vasu begins to experience intermittent memory loss, unbeknownst to him.
-He frequently questions the injustices surrounding him, often leading to contentious situations.
-Seeking solace, Vasu decides to leave the town and heads to Egmore railway station.
-There, he befriends Balajambunathan "Bobby", who owns a coffee shop in Bengaluru.
+The film opens with Minister Singaraayar's goons threatening the parents of Vasudevan alias Vasu, an aspiring director from Chennai, while he is in Coorg.
+On his journey home, Vasu is involved in a car accident orchestrated by the minister's henchmen in retaliation for his complaint against the minister's son, who committed a murder.
+Vasu suffers a serious head injury but receives timely medical treatment.
+Unaware that he has developed intermittent memory loss, he often questions the injustices around him, leading to frequent confrontations.
+Seeking peace, he leaves town and heads to Egmore railway station, where he befriends Balajambunathan "Bobby", the owner of a coffee shop in Bengaluru.

-Vasu stays in Bobby's flat, where he meets Subbulakshmi, a bold and audacious auditor.
-Vasu is immediately smitten with her.
-After a few chance encounters, Vasu musters the courage to propose to Subbulakshmi.
-However, she rejects his advances.
-Bobby advises Vasu to seek his parents' help in winning Subbulakshmi's hand in marriage.
-Vasu returns home and shows his mother, Subbulakshmi's photograph, but she vehemently refuses to accept her as a suitable match for Vasu.
-Vasu's friends reveal a tumultuous past between Vasu and Subbulakshmi.
-They disclose that the two had previously met on a bus, but their encounter had ended in acrimony and Vasu disliked her for her immature behavior.
-Moreover, the two had also had an altercation after Vasu had accidentally collided with Subbulakshmi's father.
-Just then, the wedding photographer arrives, handing over an album that reveals a stunning truth: Subbulakshmi was, in fact, Vasu's wife before his memory loss.
+Vasu stays at Bobby's flat and meets Subbulakshmi, a bold and outspoken auditor, with whom he quickly falls in love.
+After several encounters, he proposes to her, but she rejects him.
+Bobby advises Vasu to seek his parents' support.
+When Vasu shows his mother Subbulakshmi's photograph, she strongly opposes the match.
+His friends then reveal that Vasu and Subbulakshmi had met before and initially disliked each other due to a series of arguments and misunderstandings.
+Their past is finally exposed when a wedding photographer arrives with an album revealing that Subbulakshmi was already Vasu's wife before his memory loss.

-Determined to uncover the truth, upon Vasu's insistence his friends, Aravind, Sindhu, and Chals reveal that Subbulakshmi's father, Ramakrishnan, was a close friend of Vasu's father, Rajendran.
-When Ramakrishnan was diagnosed with a brain tumor, Rajendran persuaded Vasu to marry Subbulakshmi, for which Vasu had reluctantly agreed.
-However, post-marriage, Subbulakshmi's behavior caused friction between the couple, as they held vastly different opinions.
-The final straw came when Vasu's friend Tamizh left his eloped fiancée, Keerthi, in Subbulakshmi's care, but her words of consolation prompted Keerthi to return to her father, enraging Vasu.
-Vasu and Subbulakshmi had once gone to a movie together, but halfway through, they had to return home.
-Vasu had arranged for an auto to take Subbulakshmi back, but en route, she witnessed a gruesome murder - that of Murali, the son of Vasu's former maid, Jothi.
-The next day, the news reported Murali's death as an accident.
-Vasu urges her to report it to the police, but, she refuses, leading Vasu to believe that she doesn't trust him.
-This perception drives a wedge between them, and Vasu asks for a separation, mentioning that he had married Subbulakshmi solely to fulfill his father's wish.
+At Vasu's insistence, his friends Aravind, Sindhu, and Chals explain that Subbulakshmi's father, Ramakrishnan, was a close friend of Vasu's father, Rajendran.
+After Ramakrishnan was diagnosed with a brain tumor, Rajendran persuaded Vasu to marry Subbulakshmi, though he agreed reluctantly.
+Following the marriage, the couple's conflicting personalities caused constant friction.
+Matters worsened when Vasu blamed Subbulakshmi after his friend Tamizh's eloped fiancée, Keerthi, returned to her father following Subbulakshmi's advice.

+During one outing, Vasu and Subbulakshmi left a cinema midway, and Vasu arranged an auto for her journey home.
+On the way, she witnessed the murder of Murali, the son of Vasu's former maid Jothi.
+The death was later reported as an accident.
+Although Vasu urged her to report the crime, she refused out of fear, leading him to believe she did not trust him.
+Hurt and frustrated, Vasu asked for a separation and admitted that he had married her only to fulfil his father's wish.